PseudoDevs/IamGhost/amd8.md

-Last updated: 2024-04-05 17:09:19
+Last updated: 2024-04-05 17:09:52
-Random Quote: Dreams change.
-Other things become important. -
+Random Quote: Whoever the hell that is.
+But the Crystal Ship definitely travels. - Jesse Pinkman